 Choose Health LA Kids

 Choose Health LA Kids is a partnership between the Los Angeles County Department of Public Health, public agencies, and community and faith based organizations to provide nutrition and physical activity education and resources to families and caregivers of children ages 0-5.
-The program provides families and caregivers of children 0-5 residing in Canoga Park, North Hills, North Hollywood, Northridge, Panorama City, Reseda Winnetka, and Van Nuys with:
+The program provides families and caregivers of children 0-5 residing in Canoga Park, North Hills, North Hollywood, Northridge, Panorama City, Reseda Winnetka, and Van Nuys.